Hot spots HURT!

 Again, remember that natural remedies like the ones recommended here are much safer and more effective for your dog than conventional medicines.

 These natural solutions can help solve the issue that’s causing your dog’s hot spots, whereas most conventional “anti” medicines (such as antibiotics) just suppress the hot spot temporarily, and you’ll see it return later.

 If you feel you need help, find a homeopathic vet in your area.
 If you don’t have access to a homeopathic vet, you can find one at the AHVMA website or connect with the vets in the DNM Academy and learn how to treat common issues at home with their guidelines and care.

-With just a little help, you’ll be able to treat hot spots on dogs and other common issues at home.
+With just a little help, you’ll be able to treat hot spots and other common issues at home.